-49.19 The parties agree that the Wollotuka Institute may determine that they employ only Aboriginal and Torres Strait Islander peoples in recognition that services provided to Aboriginal and Torres Strait Islander students can be most effectively performed by an Aboriginal and Torres Strait Islander person.
+50.19 The parties agree that the Wollotuka Institute may determine that they employ only Aboriginal and Torres Strait Islander peoples in recognition that services provided to Aboriginal and Torres Strait Islander students can be most effectively performed by an Aboriginal and Torres Strait Islander person.

-Appointment of Senior Indigenous Staff - Dean, Aboriginal and Torres Strait Islander Education and Research
+Appointment of Senior Indigenous Staff - Dean Pro Vice-Chancellor (PVC), Aboriginal and Torres Strait Islander Education and Research

-- 49.20 The University has established the position of Dean, Aboriginal and Torres Strait Islander Education and Research.
-Such a position is responsible for: - (i) provision of high quality strategic advice to Senior Management of the University on Indigenous matters within the University and in the wider community. - (ii) provision of strong leadership and management in effective strategic planning and in the development of programs, strategies and policies for Indigenous education, research and collaboration. - (iii) providing direction and leadership that contributes to the effective delivery of outcomes for the University's strategic priorities in Indigenous education, research and collaboration through the RAP, NeW Directions Strategic Plan, Corporate Plan and other relevant vehicles. - 49.21 For the purposes of selection and appointment to this position, the provisions under the Selection and Assessment Panels sub-clause will apply.
+- 50.20 The University has established the position of DeanPVC, Aboriginal and Torres Strait Islander Education and Research.
+Such a This position is responsible for: - (i) provision of high quality strategic advice to Senior Management of the University on Indigenous matters within the University and in the wider community. - (ii) provision of strong leadership and management in effective strategic planning and in the development of programs, strategies and policies for Indigenous education, research and collaboration. - (iii) providing direction and leadership that contributes to the effective delivery of outcomes for the University's strategic priorities in Indigenous education, research and collaboration through the RAP, NeW DirectionsFutures Strategic Plan, Corporate Plan and other relevant vehicles. - 50.21 The University will maintain this senior appointment for at least the life of the Agreement.
+In the event of a vacancy, this position will be maintained. - 50.242 For the purposes of selection and appointment to this position, the provisions under the Selection and Assessment Panels sub-clause will apply.